flaviovdf/granger-busca/README.md

 * Testing with data.ipynb -- Shows the model executing on a small subsample of memetracker data
 * View data.ipynb -- Explores the memetracker results

+## Snap Bases

+The scripts used to extract results from the snap datasets are available in the `snap-baselines/` folder.